distantmagic/aloni/README.md

-# Intention
+# Aloni

-Intention is a Python framework designed to increase productivity when developing applications.
+Aloni is a Python framework designed to increase productivity when developing applications.
 Simplicity, productivity, and great developer experience are our primary goals.

 It is based on an innovative Role-Based Services approach. (more info below).